SEL-Columbia/dokomoforms/README.md

 #### Better Survey Administration

-- Publish surveys directly from the administration panel to enumerator's mobile devices.
+- Publish surveys directly from the administration panel to enumerators' mobile devices.
 - Send updates and communications to enumerators

 #### Data Visualization